 - Everybody Has Standards: Fred Kankel might have been responsible for his son being a Jerk Jock, but he is absolutely disgusted with his son for bringing down doom on their town and drags him off for a butt-whooping.
 What makes it worse is that while he may have appreciated his son doing it for his approval, he could see clearly that his son was only doing it for his own ego and was prepared to let the zombies have the town to preserve his secret.

 - Family-Unfriendly Death: Curtis's especially when it revealed how he truly died.

-- Freak Out: Danny several times, most notably when he finds that his deceased grandmother is supervising the zombie uprising.
+- Danny several times, most notably when he finds that his deceased grandmother is supervising the zombie uprising.

 - Mike upon seeing Uncle Fred "alive" not shortly after his funeral.